 ECSS-E-ST-20-08_0091069

-If space is available, additional components may be included to be tested as separate items.
+If space is available, additional components and technologies may be included to be tested as separate items.

 ECSS-E-ST-20-08_0090099

 For every type of solar cell configuration (N-end tab, P-end tab or middle cell) one piece shall be repaired on the coupon after the acceptance test (only visual inspection and electrical health check), unless configurations are identical, in which case at least two cells shall be repaired.